 The entire Flock family is a socially responsible and deeply rooted in the city’s Wards.
 From fundraising to food delivery, Flock partners with essential city non-profits throughout the year.
 In 2018, BirdSEED was launched, a micro grant program for makers, doers and disrupters serving the city that funds local projects or programs quarterly.

-So… if you’re currently in the non-profit world and considering a leap into entrepreneurship, or are a professional who’s ready to just have some fun with your career, don’t miss Lisa’s business beginnings, legal woes, and her fantastic advice for fellow female founders!
+So… if you’re currently in the non-profit world and considering a leap into real estate entrepreneurship, or are a professional who’s ready to just have some fun with your career, don’t miss Lisa’s business beginnings, legal woes, and her fantastic advice for fellow female founders!

-What inspired you to create your company?
+What inspired you to create your real estate company?

 I have a background in the non-profit (change the world) kind of work environment.
 I loved that origin story but at some point, I kind of wanted to just do a thing and get paid for it.
 Changing the world seemed like a tall order, and it was even more onerous to justify your value in the NGO space.
 Simple as it may seem, I was excited about getting a space painted, a toilet changed, a lease signed and a tenant situated.
 It was truly transactional but still made a difference.
 And I loved working with my hands.
 Seeing the fruits of my labor.
 I had no idea if my transactional aspirations and interest in a service-based environment would lead to any great change for my own life or the world, but as it turned out, I was certainly on to something and I was ready to do something that seemed truly intuitive and fun.
+Plus, I have always had a keen interest in the real estate sector.
+From a young age I was fascinated by some of the different rental properties that my family owned and how they rented these properties out to make a living.
+Even now I love learning about the USA real estate market by regularly checking out articles on Roofstock and other property-focused websites.

 What was your biggest obstacle and failure in going from idea to business?